jenden/intro-to-git/README.md

      <img src="images/windows-git-text-editor-2.32.png" alt="windows-git-text-editor" width="500"/>

      Find *Git Bash* in your start menu and open a new prompt.
 Type `git --version` to confirm that git is available and installed.
-You should see something like this:
+You should see something like this.
+I had 2.26 when this screenshot was taken, but the version doesn't really matter.

      <img src="images/windows-git-bash.png" alt="windows-git-bash" width="500"/>